MLton/mltonlib/com/ssh/extended-basis/unstable/readme.txt

       These directories (e.g. detail/mlton/) contain compiler specific implementation details.
 Different compilers implement different
       subsets of the original basis library.

+   detail/<COMPILER>/workarounds/

+      These directories (e.g. detail/smlnj/workarounds) contain compiler
+      specific workarounds.
+The idea is that workarounds are separated from other code so that once a compiler becomes more conforming to the language definition and basis library specification, the workarounds can be easily removed.

 About Motivation and Scope